 As reference, please see:

 https://www.medicare.gov/coverage/chiropractic-servicesWhat will you pay for covered chiropractic services?

 For approved chiropractic services, Medicare notes that you will "pay 20% of the Medicare-approved amount and the Part B Deductible applies."

-To learn more, you can also speak with a Medicare representative by calling toll-free 1-800-633-4227 (1-800-Medicare).Medicare Advantage plans and Chiropractic Service Coverage
+To learn more, you can also speak with a Medicare representative by calling toll-free 1-800-633-4227 (1-800-Medicare).Medicare Advantage plans and supplemental Chiropractic Coverage

 To learn more about your Medicare Advantage plan coverage, you can contact your plan using the toll-free Member Services number found on your Member ID card or you can review your plan's Evidence of Coverage document where you can find information such as: